silaspe/maths/docs/logic.md

 Also I realized that this axiom makes the axiom a regularity redundant.
 Let's say that $S = \{ S \}$. then you would say that $S$ is a set because it is equal to the set containing $S$.
 So we would also need to assume that $S$ is a set for that to work, so that would mean that we need to prove that $S$ is a set, so that would mean that we need to prove that $S$ is a set, you just never get to the bottom of it and you can never declare that $S$ is a set.

 Also this is a weird kind of axiom because it doesn't always make the set containing a set into a set, you still have to prove it with the other rules.
 So we just knocked out two axioms of set theory with one stone.

+Also, at around this point I would like to tell you something about existence that you can tell someone to cocktail party.

+First, I have to think of a property.
+How about even-ness?
+Okay, now that we have a property, I can tell you what the problem is.

+The statement "there does not exist $x$ where $x$ is odd" is the same as the statement "for all $x$, $x$ is even".
+The statement "there does not exist $x$ where $x$ is even" is the same as the statement "for all $x$, $x$ is odd".
+The statement "there exists $x$ where $x$ is odd" is just the inversion of the statement "for all $x$, $x$ is even".
+And the statement "there exists $x$ where $x$ is even" is just the inversion of the statement "for all $x$, $x$ is odd".

+If you put it that way, the $∃$ seems kind of redundant.

+This for all/their exists thing is a consequence of De Morgan's laws.

+Didn't I already say this?
+Anyways, before we continue with the axioms have set theory.
+I'm goind to do the axioms of proof theory.
+Of which I'm going to take from [this course by bri the math guy](https://youtu.be/3czgfHULZCs?t=644s) (the actual series didn't exist, only the full movie), using the statements $x \in S$ and $y \in S$ (yes) instead of $p$ and $q$.

+Modes Ponens: If $p$ is true and $p$ implies $q$, then $q$ is true.
+It's like the consequence of an implication.

+$$ ∀S.∀x.∀y.x \in S ∧ (x \in S → y \in S) → y \in S $$

+Modes Tollens: If $q$ is false and $p$ implies $q$, then $q$ is false.
+It's like an implication turned on its head.

+$$ ∀S.∀x.∀y.x \in S ∧ (x \in S → y \in S) → y \in S $$